jdillard/personal-site/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

 We finally got the kayaks all geared up and hit the water at **12:00 PM**, a bit later than planned.
-Everything was going pretty smooth as we crossed the exposed and windy San Juan Channel, until we neared Turn Point where we misjudged our approach in the strong tides, causing us to almost get swept North East into the middle of the San Juan Channel where it takes a 90 degree turn.
+Everything was going pretty smooth as we crossed the exposed and windy San Juan Channel, until we neared Turn Point where we misjudged our approach in the strong tides, causing us to almost get swept North East back out into the middle of the channel where it takes a 90 degree turn.

 In what seemed like an eternity of fighting the tides and the wind, we finally made it over to shore to gather ourselves.
-It was our first dose of reality, having learned the hard way how to apply the tide charts we read on the internet to how the tides interact with local land features.
+It turns out there is a small island that shows up at low tide just off of Turn Point that funnels the tide and causes the currents to be quite a bit faster.
+It was our first dose of reality, having learned the hard way the limits of the tide charts we had read online.

 | Marker                                                                         | Time                | Tide  | Speed (knots) |
 |--------------------------------------------------------------------------------|---------------------|-------|---------------|